Craig Stammen: Pitching style

-Stammen is a sinkerballer.
-His sinker is thrown in the 90–93 mph range and is used especially frequently against left-handed hitters.
-Against right-handed batters, Stammen pairs his sinker with a slider in the mid 80s.
-The sinker is useful in inducing ground balls, while the slider is a good option for compiling strikeouts — it has a whiff rate of 46% for his career and is the pitch most responsible for his career strikeouts.
-Additionally, he has a curveball that is used frequently in two-strike counts, especially against left-handers.
-He also throws a four-seam fastball.
+Stammen was a sinkerballer.
+He threw his sinker in the 90–93 mph range and used it especially frequently against left-handed hitters.
+Against right-handed batters, Stammen paired his sinker with a slider in the mid 80s.
+The sinker was useful in inducing ground balls, while the slider was a good option for getting strikeouts: it has a whiff rate of 44% for his career and is the pitch most responsible for his career strikeouts.
+Additionally, he used his curveball frequently in two-strike counts, especially against left-handers.
+He also threw a four-seam fastball.

 Personal life

 Stammen grew up and still resides in North Star, Ohio, a village about 11 mi northwest of Versailles.
+Stammen's parents are Jeff and Connie.

 Stammen is a devout Roman Catholic.
-He spoke of his faith in this 2013 interview with the National Catholic Register.

-Audrey and Craig Stammen were married on January 21, 2017, at Holy Angels Catholic Church in Dayton, Ohio.
-The newlyweds honeymooned in Hawaii where his new wife hit a hole-in-one on the final day of their stay.
-Their first child, a son named Chase, was born on March 20, 2018.

 In 2012, Stammen took his first trip to Afghanistan to visit military personnel.
 Stammen's work with the United States Military is partially due to some of his college friends joining the Army and Marines.
-His support of the military has continued throughout his Major League Baseball career.
-In recognition of all his efforts to the military, he was the Major League Baseball recipient of the Bob Feller Act of Valor Award, in 2020.
+His continued to support the military throughout his playing career.
+In recognition of his efforts, he was the recipient of the Bob Feller Act of Valor Award, in 2020.

+Stammen and Audrey Ludwig, an assistant volleyball coach for the University of Dayton, were introduced to each other by Tony Vittorio, Stammen's former college coach.
+Craig and Audrey were married on January 21, 2017, at Holy Angels Catholic Church in Dayton, Ohio.Archeacon: UD product Stammen — ‘What can I do with all the blessings I’ve been given?’
+The newlyweds honeymooned in Hawaii where Audrey hit a hole-in-one on the final day of their stay.
+Their first child, a son named Chase, was born in 2018.
+Their second child, a daughter named Summit, was born in 2019.
+A second son named Ty followed in 2021, and a second daughter named Cece was born in 2023.

+Stammen co-owns Orion Sports Medicine in Miamisburg, Ohio with fellow former Dayton Flyers and professional athletes Mike Hauschild and Chris Wright.